ncatlab/nlab-content/pages/5/5/9/1/1955/content.md

 If $R$ is in charectaristic zero, one introduces K&#228;hler $p$-forms, which are elements of the $p$-th [[exterior power]] $\Omega^p_{S/R}:=\Lambda_R^p \Omega^1_{S/R}$.
 The module of K&#228;hler differentials readily generalizes as a sheaf of K&#228;hler differentials for a separated morphism $f:X\to Y$ of (commutative) [[schemes]], namely it is the pullback along the embedding of the ideal sheaf of the [[diagonal subobject|diagonal subscheme]] $X\hookrightarrow X\times_Y X$.

 Compare the role of [[universal differential envelope]] and [[Amitsur complex]] for  analogous constructions in the noncommutative case.
-The appropriate extension of the module of relative K&#228;hler differentials to the derived setting is the [[cotangent complex]] of Grothendieck-Illusie.
+The appropriate extension of the module of relative K&#228;hler differentials to the derived setting is the [[cotangent complex]] of Grothendieck--Illusie.

 [[!redirects Kahler differential]]
 [[!redirects Kahler differentials]]